-Getting started in a remote job role can be challenging.
-There is no office structure or co-workers nearby to guide one’s behaviour, so figuring out how to get started can be challenging.
+Getting started in a remote jobs, role can be challenging.
+There is no office space or structure or co-workers nearby to guide one’s behaviour, so figuring out how to get started can be challenging.
 In order to alleviate employees’ uncertainty and make them feel more supported from the beginning, employers must design a comprehensive onboarding process.

-Working remotely disconnects employees geographically and cracks the world open for companies to have access to an endless worldwide talent pool.
+Hiring remotely and remote working, disconnects employees geographically and cracks the world open for companies to have access to an endless worldwide talent pool.

 When entering a new market, companies usually hire remote talent quickly, especially when a new business opportunity presents itself.
 But creating a compliant employee agreement or contract requires detailed attention to local laws.

-Regardless of whether they are an independent contractor or a direct hire, employers need to carefully consider the legal implications of engaging a remote worker, especially if they are doing so internationally.
+Regardless of whether they are an independent contractor or direct hiring of remote workers, employers need to carefully consider the legal implications of engaging a remote worker, especially if they are doing so internationally.

-A growing company can benefit greatly from hiring remote employees as independent contractors.
-Legal definitions of independent contractors differ by country, therefore employers must be thorough and cautious when classifying the scope of the contractors’ work.
+A growing company can benefit greatly from remote hiring workers as independent contractors.
+Legal definitions of independent contractors differ by country, therefore employers must be thorough and cautious when classifying the scope of the contractors’ remote work.

-To avoid liability for employee misclassification, HR managers must clearly understand their contractor’s role, including expectations and responsibilities, and ensure that their work requirements will be legally recognized as contract work in the country they are situated.
+To avoid liability for employee misclassification, the hiring manager must clearly understand their contractor’s role, including expectations and responsibilities, and ensure that their work requirements will be legally recognised as contract work in the country they are situated.

 When a remote employee isn’t located in the same country as the rest of the company, employers should never assume they can add them directly to the payroll.

 Even more complex legislation exists when employers pay remote workers internationally.
 Employers might be tempted to pay international workers through international money transfers, but this could result in non-compliance with employment legalities and government regulations.